Anthem offers the best health insurance in New York. Silver plans start at $968 per month before discounts.

 Free health insurance for New York residents who earn low incomes

 New Yorkers have access to two types of free government health insurance: Medicaid and Essential health plans.
-To qualify for free insurance in New York, you need to earn below $37,650 per year as a single adult or less than $78,000 per year as a family of four.

 If you make too much for free health insurance, you may be eligible for extra discounts, called cost-sharing reductions (CSRs), if you have a Silver health plan.